toritsejuFO/darey.io-projects/project-2/README.md

 ![](./todolist.png)

 ### Note for Review
 _I used the same ec2 instance for the LAMP stack setup to setup LEMP stack.
-I only stopped it, hence my mysql installation was still intact when I restarted it.
+I only stopped it, hence my mysql and php installations were still intact when I restarted it.
 Thus avoiding re-installation._